TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

 V1.1.9
 ------

+Note:Version numbers for V119 refer to internal source code references.
+E.g. V15 is a internal code references.

 playfullvideo=x – X=1, plays the full version of the next video called by video=x, preventing the player interrupting the playback. plrwobble=x – sets the amount of 'wobble' affecting the player as they move around. plrdeath=x –where X equal the direction of fall for the player